oznogon/gattaibushido-public/playbooks/_playbook_template.md

 * **Pit Crew:** +X

-## Color Lesson Trigger
+## Chroma Lesson Trigger

-**Next**, note your Color's special Lesson trigger.
+**Next**, note your Chroma's special Lesson trigger.
 This is a special prompt that allows you to gain Lessons during play by role-playing your role's strengths and weaknesses in purely narrative ways.

 * **Lesson Trigger:** DESCRIPTION

-## Color Gambit Specialty
+## Chroma Gambit Specialty

-When you incorporate your Color's specialty directly into a Gambit, you add more narrative effect to the outcome!
+When you incorporate your Chroma's specialty directly into a Gambit, you add more narrative effect to the outcome!

 * **Gambit Specialties:** DESCRIPTION.